 For other fun Easter ideas and traditions to do with the family be sure and check out Easter Scripture Eggs, Naturally Dyed Easter Eggs and How to Grow Easter Grass.
 All my favorite Easter recipes and ideas.

-This activity would be a fun thing to do as a family this weekend, Saturday night, the night before Easter.
-We did it with our Activity Day girls this week and they really enjoyed it.
-Especially eating the cookies.
+This activity is a fun thing to do as a family Easter weekend, Saturday night, the night before Easter.
+We did it with our Activity Day girls the week before Easter and they really enjoyed it, especially eating the cookies.

 The process of making Resurrection cookies is a wonderful way to share the Easter story.
-Each step and ingredient of the recipe represents a part of the story.
-The final product, the cookie, is a representation of the empty tomb that was found on Easter morning.
-The meringues cook so that the middle of the cookie is hallow.
+Each step and ingredient of the recipe represents a part of the story and the final product.
+The cookie, is a representation of the empty tomb that was found on Easter morning and the meringues cook so that the middle of the cookie is hallow.

 I found the recipe over at The Idea Room and you can visit Amy to get a printout of the scriptures and directions.

 Use half nuts and half chocolate chips if you prefer or all chocolate chips.
 Preheat oven to 300 degrees before you start.

 1: Place pecans in a plastic baggie and seal and beat the nuts with a wooden spoon to break them into small pieces.
 This represents when Jesus was arrested and beaten by Roman soldiers (Read John 19:1-3)